About Toronto Real Estate Lawyer - GK Law

 Are you in the midst of a contractual dispute?
-As leading real estate lawyers in Toronto, we can help you effectively pursue any and all kinds of non-criminal legal disputes.
+As leading real estate lawyer in Toronto, we can help you effectively pursue any and all kinds of non-criminal legal disputes.

 We will advise you in regard to whether your dispute will be best handled in or out of court.
 Meanwhile, if someone has raised a dispute against you, we will make sure to defend your rights to the highest possible standard and in doing so, always pursue the most favorable outcome possible.

 When purchasing or selling property, the most important element of the transaction is the transfer of title between buyer and seller.
 A real estate lawyer will ensure that the seller has a valid title to transfer to the purchaser.

 The title confirms that the seller has the legal right to sell the property.
 More importantly however, the title shows that the property is free from encumbrances such as mortgages, assignments, liens, executions, and notices.

 When purchasing a property, clients will review their title with their real estate lawyer to be apprised exactly what was and what is registered on the property.
 Prior to completing the transaction, GK Law will ensure that their client has a clear title and is aware and acknowledges any restrictions affecting their property.
 The lawyers at GK Law, we will ensure that all paperwork is in order and that the seller’s title is valid, and all contracts are as they should be.

 Because of the ever-changing tax landscape in Canada, it is of paramount importance that your company is always aware of changes to local and provincial tax codes.